NotChristianGarcia/Computer-Setup/README.md

 # Nvim-Config
 Stores NVim Init for ease of re-installation in new places.

 # Instructions
+## Ubuntu
 Nvim should be installed in .local/share/nvim/
 Repo should be placed in ~/.config/nvim/
 Enter Nvim and ":PlugInstall"

+## Windows